indeedeng/starfish/README.md

 -   The CSV you input will be turned into an array, so the numbers for the CSV columns are zero-indexed.
 For example, in the example CSV above, `CSV_COLUMN_NUMBER_FOR_GITHUB_ID = 0` and `CSV_COLUMN_NUMBER_FOR_ALTERNATE_ID = 1`.
 If you choose not to use an alternate id, you can put the same column number in both `CSV_COLUMN_NUMBER_FOR_GITHUB_ID` and `CSV_COLUMN_NUMBER_FOR_ALTERNATE_ID`.

--   To filter out events for which the author is the OWNER of the repository, simply set the `IGNORE_SELFOWNED_EVENTS` environment variable to "true", otherwise leave as `IGNORE_SELFOWNED_EVENTS = ""`.
+-   To filter out events for which the author is the owner of the repository, simply set the `IGNORE_SELFOWNED_EVENTS` environment variable to "true", otherwise leave as `IGNORE_SELFOWNED_EVENTS = ""`.

 ### To run: